Jay Sigel

-Robert Jay Sigel (born November 13, 1943) is an American professional golfer.
-He enjoyed one of the more illustrious careers in the history of U.S. amateur golf, before turning pro in 1993 at age 50, when he became a member of the Senior PGA Tour, now known as the PGA Tour Champions.
+Robert Jay Sigel (November 13, 1943 – April 19, 2025) was an American professional golfer.
+He enjoyed one of the more illustrious careers in the history of U.S. amateur golf, before turning pro in 1993 at age 50, when he became a member of the Senior PGA Tour.

-Early years
+Early life

-Born and raised in Bryn Mawr, Pennsylvania, Sigel grew up playing golf at Aronimink Golf Club in Newtown Square, Pennsylvania.
-He attended high school at Lower Merion High School in Lower Merion, Pennsylvania.
-From there he moved on to Wake Forest University where he was a member of the golf team.
-He graduated with a degree in sociology in 1967.
+Sigle was born and raised in Bryn Mawr, Pennsylvania.
+He grew up playing golf at Bala Golf Club and later joined Aronimink Golf Club in Newtown Square, Pennsylvania.
+As a promising young golfer, he reached the finals of the Junior Boys' Championship of Philadelphia (GAP) in 1959 and 1960.

+Sigel attended high school at Lower Merion High School in Lower Merion, Pennsylvania.

 Amateur career

+Sigel originally attended the University of Houston for a semester before transferring to Wake Forest University.
+He was a member of the golf team.
+In 1967, Sigel graduated with a sociology degree.

 Throughout the 1970s and 1980s, Sigel was one of America's premier amateur golfers.
 He compiled victories in the U.S. Amateur, British Amateur and U.S. Mid-Amateur, competed on nine Walker Cup teams, and won numerous other amateur titles.
-In 1975 he was ranked the #8 amateur in the USA by Golf Digest and the following year advanced to #4.
+In 1975 he was ranked the #8 amateur in the U.S. by Golf Digest and the following year advanced to #4.

 In 1983, he became the only golfer ever to win the U.S. Amateur and U.S. Mid-Amateur in the same year, which made him only the third golfer to win two USGA individual titles in the same year.
 He was also runner-up in the Canadian Amateur Championship that year.
 Although he remained an amateur he did occasionally compete in professional events on the PGA Tour.
 His best finish was tied 18th at the 1979 IVB-Philadelphia Golf Classic.
 He was the low amateur in the 1980 Open Championship, the 1984 U.S. Open, and the Masters Tournament in 1980, 1981, and 1988.